scaffold-eth/se-2-challenges/README.md

 # yarn verify --network optimismSepolia
 ```

 > It is okay if it says your contract is already verified.
-Copy the address of YourCollectable.sol and search it on [Sepolia Etherscan](https://sepolia.etherscan.io/) (or [OP Sepolia Etherscan](https://sepolia-optimism.etherscan.io/)) to find the correct URL you need to submit this challenge.
+Copy the address of YourCollectible contract and search it on [Sepolia Etherscan](https://sepolia.etherscan.io/) (or [OP Sepolia Etherscan](https://sepolia-optimism.etherscan.io/)) to find the correct URL you need to submit this challenge.

 ## Checkpoint 6: 💪 Flex!